KHEngineering/RoboRio/faq/roborio.md

 Dual-Core Arm Cortex A9 @ 667 MHz
 256MB RAM for System Memory
-256 MB NAND for NonVolitile Memory
+512MB NAND for NonVolitile Memory
 Runs Linux Kernel patched with pre_emtRT
 Input Power: 6.8 to 16V (brownout from 4.5 to 6.8VDC)